 with gathering as soon as the ICE

-transports setting is not set to none
+transports setting is not set to none.
+At this

 point the ICE Agent does not know how many ICE components it needs